-3.2.5 Flood Risk to Repetitive Loss Properties in New Providence

-Residential flood risk is calculated by a simple methodology that uses the FEMA default present-value coefficients from the benefit-cost analysis software modules.
+3.2.5 Flood Risk to Repetitive Loss Properties in New Providence coefficients from the benefit-cost analysis software modules.
 To perform this calculation, the flood insurance claims data were reviewed to determine an approximate period over which the claims occurred.
 This method should be used only for very general estimates of flood risk because the NFIP data represents only part of the flood losses in any jurisdiction.
 This is because there are always properties that are uninsured or under-insured.
 Most of the flood claims in the most recent query occurred between 1978 and 2011, a period of 34 years.